Population (2020): 53.7 million

 Nairobi is also the African headquarters of international organisations such as World Bank, and the United Nations.
 In 2018, Enterprise Singapore opened our overseas centre in Nairobi to spearhead Singapore companies’ entry into the fast-growing East Africa region.

-The Kenya government is building on the country’s connectivity.
+The Kenyan government is building on the country’s connectivity.
 Kenya is the region’s air hub, with over 100 international connections from Nairobi.
-Nairobi is the transportation hub of Eastern and Central Africa, and the Port of Mombasa supplies the shipping needs of more than a dozen countries.
+The Port of Mombasa is one of the busiest ports in Africa, and the main gateway to Eastern and Central Africa.

 You can capitalise on these opportunities in infrastructure building and improved connectivity in Kenya to reach the rest of the country and the region.